Rajasthan Atomic Power Station: History

+Unit 2: When India conducted the 1974 Nuclear tests at Pokhran in Rajasthan, Canada withdrew from the project, leaving the DAE alone to develop the second reactor.
+Learning lessons from unit 1, and with help of other industries such as Bharat heavy electricals limited BHEL and L&T the reactor was completed and put into operation in 1981.
+It lacked many of the issues that had plagued Unit 1, yielding a capacity factor of 67.2% compared to Unit 1's 21.1% and continues to operate through 2024.

 In the context of the Indian atomic program, two more PHWR with an output of 220 MW each were built.
 They cost around 570 million dollars.
 RAPS-3 became critical on 24 December 1999, RAPS-4 became critical on 3 November 2000.
 Commercial operations began on 1 June 2000 for unit 3, and on 23 December 2000 for unit 4.

 Two more reactors (RAPS-5 and RAPS-6) with 220 MWe have also been built, with unit 5 beginning commercial operation on 4 February 2010, and unit 6 on 31 March 2010.

-Two of the new Indian-designed 700 MWe series of the reactor (RAPP-7 and RAPP-8) are under construction in Rajasthan.
+One of the new Indian-designed 700 MWe series of the reactor (RAPP-8) is under construction in Rajasthan.
+One (RAPP-7) was recently commissioned in April 2025.

 In November 2012, the International Atomic Energy Agency (IAEA) intensively audited over several weeks two reactors at the Rajasthan Atomic Power Station for safety.
 It has been concluded that the reactors are among the best in the world, the indigenously made 220 MW atomic plants can withstand a Fukushima type of accident, even suggesting that the "safety culture is strong in India" and that India emerged a winner with a high global safety rank.